Yoctol/bottender/examples/line-hello-world/README.md

 npm run dev
 ```

-This command will start a development bot server at `http://localhost:5000`.
+This command will start server for bot developing at `http://localhost:5000`.

 ## Set webhook